asfallen-RedMScripts/af-newspaper/README.md

 # Newspaper System for RedM [RSG-CORE]

 ## Overview
-The OutWest Newspaper System is a comprehensive in-game newspaper management system designed for RedM servers.
+Newspaper System is a comprehensive in-game newspaper management system designed for RedM servers.
 It allows players to read newspapers, view dynamic stories, and—if they are assigned the reporter role—publish new articles.
 The system integrates with `rsg-core` and uses a MySQL database (via `oxmysql`) to manage newspaper data, including versioning and unique item identification.

 ## Features
 - **In-Game Newspaper Item:** Players can use a newspaper item to open the interactive NUI interface.